heygleeson/Yadda/Spec.md

 #### Numeric Examples

-The following are examples of valid numbers in Yarn:
+The following are examples of valid numbers in ChatterScript:

 ```
 1